snipersap/frontend-roadmap-notes/README.md

 * [WHATWG](https://whatwg.org/faq) - Web Hypertext Application Technology Working Group: maintains the HTML Living Standard.
 * [ECMA](https://en.wikipedia.org/wiki/Ecma_International) - European Computer Manufacturers Association: publishes standard for ECMAScript (javascrpipt is based on it).
 * [Khronos](https://www.khronos.org/about) - creates royalty free graphics standards such as OpenGL, WebGL, OpenXR, etc.

+> Markdown does not support opening links on a new page or tab.
+To open links on a new page, use:
+`<a href="https://www.markdownguide.org" target="_blank">Learn Markdown!</a>`

+# Modern web tech - overview
+## Browsers
+Software programs used by humans to consume the content on the web (besides other ways like using assistive tech like screenreaders).
+## HTTP
+Messaging protocol used by browsers to communicate with the web servers.
+## HTML, CSS, Javascript
+* HTML - wrap your content to provide meaning and structure to it.
+* CSS - Style the HTML content based on rules such as adding borders or font colors, etc.
+* Javascript - add interactivity to the web page (HTML and CSS).

+## Tooling
+* dev tools - common in most modern web browsers to debug code.
+* test tools - to test the web code that it behaves as intended.
+* Linters - code styler such as pretty print in ABAP (from SAP) - linters highlight where the code has not followed some coding guidelines.
+* Minifiers - remove the whitespace in the code and reduce the download size of the web pages.
+Results in web browsers downloading content faster and web servers able to serve content faster than non-Minified code.
+## Server-side languages and frameworks
+While HTML, CSS and Javascript run on the front-end or the werb broweser, other languages such as PHP, Python, ASP.net, NodeJS etc run on the web servers to produce the content sent to the front-end.
+Typical use case is to query data from a database and modify it before sending to front-end.
+Front-end languages are also called client-side languages.

+# Web best practices
+## Uncertainties
+* User 1 might be looking at it on an iPhone, with a small, narrow screen.
+* User 2 might be looking at it on a Windows laptop with a widescreen monitor attached to it.
+* User 3 might be blind, and using a screenreader to read the web page out to them.
+* User 4 might be using a really old desktop machine that can't run modern browsers.

+## Best practices
+1. Cross-browser compatibility
+2. Responsive web design
+3. Performance
+4. Accessibility
+5. Internationalization
+6. Privacy and Security